CodeLikeAGirl29/gitprofile/README.md

 # My Git Profile

-A project for Github built with HTML, CSS and React. ❥
+A project for Github built with JS, CSS and React. ❥ Think of it as your own personal GitHub dashboard.

 Live link can be found [here](https://my-gitprofile.vercel.app/)